|

 unequally yoked, by marrying with such as are notoriously wicked in their life,

 or maintain damnable heresies.
+24.4 Marriage ought not

 to be within the degrees of consanguinity or affinity forbidden by the Word.